 As far growth is concerned, much ink has been spilled on the subject of carbonated soft drinks (“CSDs”).
 Health conscious consumers, mindful of excess sugar consumption, are seen as a major headwind.
 This certainly looks the case in mature markets.
 In the company’s North America segment, sparkling beverage volume growth has essentially flatlined over the past five years.
 Coke’s lackluster reported-EPS growth is seen as further proof that its glory days are over.

 I remain more optimistic.
 Firstly, mature markets do indeed present an issue.
 There, the firm has relied more on price and product mix to drive stable sales.
 The rise of smaller product offerings – welcomed by the consumer as healthier – offers the firm a route to higher sales and margins without much volume growth.
 Here in the UK for example, trademark Coca-Cola products now come in 150ml and 250ml offerings at higher unit volume prices.
 Ironically that takes the firm back to its early days, when fountains and the 6.5oz glass bottle were the only show in town.

 Moreover, not all of Coke’s markets are mature.
 Most profit comes from abroad these days, and a chunk of that comes in developing markets where Coke has room to grow in both absolute and per-capita terms.
 Its vast distribution network also supports potential growth avenues.
 These include distribution deals with third party firms – high margin for Coke as a kind of toll booth operator.

 On those numbers, Coke stock is not expensive.
 The headline PE ratio is misleading as the business delivers significant economic value as a result of its superior profitability.
-All other things equal, it should trade at a premium headline valuation.
+It should trade at a premium headline valuation, all other things equal.
 This also supports a higher payout ratio, though the current figure pushes that to the limit.
-Even so, growth at the lower end of the target range justifies the current share price.
+Quick math then suggests that growth at the lower end of the target range justifies the current share price.
 For that reason, the stock appears fair value right now.